Thunderfenril/Moe-Ninja-Girls-bot/readme.md

 ### Code

     01. Work on the options for the commands
-    02. Rework the ranking command and givePositionRanking
-    03. Walkthrough *Not forget to credit the blog*
+    02. Walkthrough *Not forget to credit the blog*
-    04. Add the pat command
+    03. Add the pat command
-    05. Check to delete the send
+    04. Check to delete the send
-    06. Test the dm command _Might be broken_
+    05. Test the dm command _Might be broken_
-    07. Test the fm command _No idea how the command will work_ _Perhaps need to rework it ?_
+    06. Test the fm command _No idea how the command will work_ _Perhaps need to rework it ?_
-    08. Need to change the way the test are done _(value == 'variable')_
+    07. Need to change the way the test are done _(value == 'variable')_
-    09. Change the local variable to the format: _name
+    08. Change the local variable to the format: _name
-    10. Rework the dead command _Seems like same person can be added multiple time_
+    09. Rework the dead command _Seems like same person can be added multiple time_
-    11. Change the revive command _People can revive themselves rn_
+    10. Change the revive command _People can revive themselves rn_
-    13. Edit the fm return command _redo the calcul_
+    11. Edit the fm return command _redo the calcul_

 ### Data